vinitkumar/vinitkumar.github.com/_posts/2013-06-21-This-Could-Be-Some-Plan.md

 tags: [projects]
 ---

-I just read a blog by Jeff Adwood that there are no Rockstar Programmers, there are people who could write cleaner code, refactort fast etc. faster than other people.
+I just read a blog by Jeff Adwood that there are no Rockstar Programmers, there are people who could write cleaner code, refactor fast etc. faster than other people.

 Well, here is something that i should do: